Superluminal constraints from ultra-high-energy neutrino events: Time delays, KM3-230213A and future UHE neutrino events

 \begin{itemize}

-\item Case $n=0$: For sources in the local Universe the bounds on $\delta$ are very close to those reported by KM3NeT: the slope of the constraint as a function of distance/redshift is practically the same, with only a modest ($\sim$20\%) tightening attributable to the use of the full decay widths instead of the Cohen–Glashow approximation and the proper flavour averaging.
-The most relevant difference appears for cosmological sources, where the expansion is treated consistently here: the curves bend down at large redshift (cf.\ Fig.~\ref{fig:n0curvas}), leading to \emph{stronger} limits than in Ref.~\cite{KM3NeT:2025mfl}.
+\item Case $n=0$: For sources in the local Universe the bounds on $\delta$ are very close to those reported by KM3NeT: the slope of the constraint as a function of distance/redshift is practically the same, with only a modest ($\sim$20\%) tightening attributable to the use of the full decay widths instead of the Cohen-Glashow approximation and the proper flavour averaging.
+The most relevant difference appears for cosmological sources, where the expansion is treated consistently here: the curves bend down at large redshift (cf.\ figure~\ref{fig:n0curvas}), leading to \emph{stronger} limits than in ref.~\cite{KM3NeT:2025mfl}.
 In particular, for $z \in [1,3]$ we obtain

-whereas the KM3NeT estimate stays closer to $\delta \sim 10^{-22}$ because the high-$z$ propagation is not handled consistently in their survival–probability treatment.
+whereas the KM3NeT estimate stays closer to $\delta \sim 10^{-22}$ because the high-$z$ propagation is not handled consistently in their survival-probability treatment.
 This difference is precisely the effect of the cosmological redshifting of the energy inside the decay width.